 In a perfect world, the internet should be an indispensable tool and a safe space for browsing and sharing, but the reality is different.
 With all the convenience comes threats that we must be aware of.

-It’s not just about reporting bullying; it’s about preventing it before it starts.
+It’s about preventing cyberbullying before it starts, not just reporting it.
 And this depends on all of us!
 Awareness of the potential consequences of sharing information or content online is essential.
 Think before you post and consider whether the information or content is appropriate to share because an evil tongue may turn against you or the people around you.

 Every social network has security systems to protect against unwanted content or people.
 Online anti-bullying tools include: